SunverApp/wander-node/README.md

-wander-node: A node wrapper for the WanderApp API
+# wander-node: A NodeJS wrapper for the WanderApp API